 Quarantine if you have been in close contact (within 6 feet* of someone for a cumulative total of 15 minutes or more over a 24-hour period) with someone who has COVID-19, unless you have been fully vaccinated.

-People who are fully vaccinated do NOT need to quarantine after contact with someone who had COVID-19 unless they have symptoms.
-However, fully vaccinated people should get tested 3-5 days after their exposure, even if they don’t have symptoms.
+People who are fully vaccinated do NOT need to quarantine after contact with someone who had COVID-19 unless they have symptoms or they have had a significant exposure.
+Quarantine may be considered for fully vaccinated individuals in significant exposure situations.
+Fully vaccinated people should get tested 5 days after their exposure, even if they don’t have symptoms.